 But it seems that payday lenders have a new target in their line of vision: homeless youth.

-According to a new report from a non-profit organization, payday loan companies are trying to get homeless teenagers to take out payday loans, and then they hound the borrowers for repayment.
+According to a new report from a non-profit organization, payday loan companies are trying to get homeless teenagers to take out online loans, and then they hound the borrowers for repayment.

 The youth homelessness charity Centrepoint warns that unscrupulous payday loans are looking to nab homeless youth as their newest clients.
 The problem with this, the charity adds, is the fact that some of the lender’s ar targeting those with learning disabilities, and this is generating much publicity.